shxntanu/SPPU-DSL-Assignments/README.md

 ### Question 2:

 Write a Python program to compute following operations on String:

-a) To display word with the longest length
+1. To display word with the longest length
-b) To determines the frequency of occurrence of particular character in the string
+2. To determines the frequency of occurrence of particular character in the string
-c) To check whether given string is palindrome or not
+3. To check whether given string is palindrome or not
-d) To display index of first appearance of the substring
+4. To display index of first appearance of the substring
-e) To count the occurrences of each word in a given string (Do not use string built-in functions)
+5. To count the occurrences of each word in a given string

+(Do not use string built-in functions)

+### Question 3:

+Write a python program to compute following computation on matrix:

+1. Addition of two matrices
+2. Subtraction of two matrices
+3. Multiplication of two matrices
+4. Transpose of a matrix

+### Question 4:

+1. Write a python program to store roll numbers of student in array who attended training program in random order.
+Write function for searching whether particular student attended training program or not, using Linear search and Sentinel search.

+2. Write a python program to store roll numbers of student array who attended training program in sorted order.
+Write function for searching whether particular student attended training program or not, using Binary search and Fibonacci search